RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 <div id="EmailResponse"></div>
 ```

-Once again, a JQuery snippet is used in order to send the information to the server, but do not change page, like for "my_form" in
+Once again, a JQuery snippet is used in order to send the information to the server, but to not change the page, like for "my_form" in
 PI_Control_Project_1.h.
 However, unlike in that form, when we process this email form we will expect to receive a reply from the
 server - an it will be shown in between *<div id="EmailResponse"></div>*.